Exagor/info-h-500/docs/Introduction/01/01-Biological_vision.md

 <sup>[Wikimedia Commons](https://en.wikipedia.org/wiki/Evolution_of_the_eye#/media/File:Diagram_of_eye_evolution.svg)<sup>

-Eye, can be compounded, like insect vision, or non-compound (simple eyes) when a single lens-system focus lignt on all the sensible cells.
+Eye, can be compounded, like insect vision, or non-compound (simple eyes) when a single lens-system focus light on all the sensible cells.

 ![png](output_6_0.png)